 #3: Cultivate supplier relationships

-Businesses like yours can also benefit from improving their supplier relationships, especially if the focus is placed on increasing value.
+Businesses also benefit from improving their supplier relationships, especially if the focus is placed on increasing value.
 We've found that most suppliers will happily renegotiate their contractual terms if they know that doing so will help them to secure further business from your company in the future.
 A healthy relationship like this has the additional advantage of making it easier to navigate issues such as damaged goods, delayed shipments and price increases without conflict.

 #4: Create an operating model